 This was my concern too, once.

-And now here I am writing about it.
+And now here I am writing about this link building strategy.
 I’ve learned a lot, improved a lot, and so will you after you’ve read this article.

 Two Schools of Thought